View The Planner

 If you have sufficient savings in the year when both spouses have reached age 90, it will tell you your savings balance for that year:

 If you should come up short, it will tell you the year that your savings will run out, and how much more is needed.
-Don't despair!
+But don't be discouraged!

 You'll be surprised at how just a few adjustments on the Set Up and/or Income pages (not just saving more) can make up a large shortfall.